NTTLuke/nttluke/README.md

 I'm a passionate software developer and cloud solution architect with 18+ years of experience in the .NET software development stack.

-- 🔭 I’m currently working on and advanced Demand Side Platform service (aka DSP) for a brand-new startup.
+- 🔭 I’m currently working on advanced Demand Side Platform service (aka DSP) for a brand-new startup.
 - 🌱 I’m studying all about blockchain, Web3 and Solidity programming language.
 - :guitar: I'm a music producer and I play guitar with the folk/rock band [Lingalad](https://it.wikipedia.org/wiki/Lingalad)
 - ⚡I am training to complete my first "Spartan Race".
 Please, send me "good mana" since I need it. :pray: